statechannels/statechannels/new-packages/nitro-protocol/readme.md

 due to solidity challenges and time constraints - the framework itself extends naturally to n-player games.

+### Usage

+The framework separates the core behaviour of the protocol from the implementation.
+We currently provide one implementation (the simple adjudicator).
+You can find more about working with the framework using the simple adjudicator in the [readme](./packages/fmg-simple-adjudicator).

 ### Packages

 This repository is split into packages which ~are~ will be published as independent node modules.